 PH 341 PLATO

 Selected dialogues of Plato.
 Problems and topics include: Plato's criticisms of Greek philosophy; the roles of love, poetry, and rhetoric in human knowledge and morality; the concept of forms.
+Prerequisite: GP 100 or GP 140.

 PH 342 ARISTOTLE